markwkiehl/particle_device_blueprint/README.md

 The firmware sketch sends an integer value from the millis() function (number of milliseconds elapsed since the device started) and a constant floating point value every 5 minutes. &nbsp; The data is pushed from the Particle hardware to a Particle integration webhook. &nbsp; The webhook makes a call to the Blynk HTTP API and updates the Blynk datastreams on the Blynk cloud. &nbsp; The updated datastreams cause the Blynk web dashboard and mobile app widgets configured for those datastreams to be updated.

-Widgets on the Blynk web dashboard and mobile app trigger a Blynk webhook. &nbsp; The webhook makes a Particle HTTP API call that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, and causes the hardware perform the custom action of toggling the state of the built-in LED.
+The Particle hardware will also be controlled remotely from the Blynk web dashboard or mobile app. &nbsp; When the state of the switch widget on the Blynk web dashboard and mobile app is changed, a Blynk webhook is called. &nbsp; The webhook makes a Particle HTTP API call to a Particle cloud function with a device unique token that sends data to the Particle hardware. &nbsp; A firmware function on the Particle hardware reacts to the data received, returns a result code, and causes the hardware perform the custom action of toggling the state of the built-in LED if the Particle hardware has one, otherwise a web dashboard and mobile app LED widget.  &nbsp;

-The Blynk webhook called by the Blynk web or mobile app widget makes a call to the Particle API for a Particle cloud function with a device unique token. &nbsp; The Particle cloud function running on the Particle hardware performs and action in response to the call, and responds to the API call with a result code.

-The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware. &nbsp; The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to activate a new Blynk device, configure the Particle integration webhook, and how to create a Blynk webhook. &nbsp;
+The blueprint includes a sketch (.ino file) that is uploaded to the Particle hardware. &nbsp; The Blynk device template, datastreams, web dashboard ,and mobile app (iOS/Android) are all pre-configured. &nbsp; Instructions are included later in this readme.md on how to configure the Particle integration webhook, generate a Particle access token, and how to create a Blynk webhook. &nbsp;

 # Components Used in This Project
 - [Particle Console](https://console.particle.io/) to activate the hardware and set up the integration/webhook.